 With the cap on property taxes, King County revenues grew by 2-3 percent a year till 2009, buoyed by the region’s construction boom.
 However, the rising cost of providing the same level of public services went up by 4 to 6 percent a year.
-In the past few years, the structural gap has been worsened by the global recession.
+In the recent past, the structural gap was worsened by the global recession.
 Property tax revenues were depressed by the severe slowdown in new construction, and sales tax revenues declined dramatically as consumers cut back on spending.
 The projected deficit, or difference between revenues and costs, for King County were $59 million in 2011, $56 million in 2010, and $93 million in 2009.
 Such deficits have to be addressed by the County Executive when he presents a balanced budget, as required by law, for review and approval by the County Council.

 How can the budget deficit be eliminated?

 In the short term, the County has to make difficult decisions to balance its budget, as counties are required by law to adopt a balanced budget.
 In the long term, this structural gap between revenues and costs of county services can be resolved only through the collaboration of the State Legislature, the County, cities, and voters.